mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 2. Click ``File`` -> ``Export`` -> ``CAE``
 3. Set ``near_tip`` as Filename and save it somewhere
 4. Make sure ``Data Precision`` and ``double`` is checked
-5. You can uncheck ``the rest`` (It doesnt really matter.
+5. You can uncheck ``the rest`` (It doesn't really matter.
 But the files will be bigger if you leave it on)
 6. Press ``OK``

 .. figure:: images/overset_pointwise_export_near_tip.png